rotanov/fefu-mmorpg-protocol/README.md

 Each message MUST be represented by a single JSON object.
 Messages are sent via either HTTP/1.1 or WebSocket protocol.

-Request message MUST contain a single key `action` with a corresponding string value determining required action.
+Request message MUST contain a key `action` with a corresponding string value determining required action.

 Each request message MUST be answered with a corresponding response message.

-Response message MUST contain a single key `result` with a corresponding value describing result.
+Response message MUST contain a key `result` with a corresponding value describing result.

 Each response MUST contain key `action` with a value of the same key `action` of corresponding request.
 This one serves for describing response type.

-If server does not handle the request regardless of underlying transport server MUST respond with a key `result` of value `badAction`.
+If server does not handle the request regardless of underlying transport and with regard to value of 'action' key then server MUST respond with a key `result` of value `badAction`.

 Both request and response messages MAY contain any other key/value pairs specific for particular request/response.